Woodfield Post 16

 Post 16 Timetable.

-The Woodfield Post 16 Autumn Timetable has been designed to meet the needs, interests and abilities of all students.
+The Woodfield Post 16 Timetable has been designed to meet the needs, interests and abilities of all students currently on role.
 We aim to give students the real life experiences needed for not only this point in their lives, but to help set them up to be confident and independent adults in the future.
-The timetable will change in the Spring Term to ensure all students have the chance to undertake all of the experiences offered.
+The timetable changes throughout the year to ensure all students have the chance to undertake all of the experiences offered.
+On top of this students will have therapy sessions, extra work experience opportunities, special days including charitable experiences and one off sessions, many which include days out.

 Post 16 Curriculum 2022-23